 All of this hardware is wrapped in a sharp, elegant design.
-Theis gifted with an interior that’s both nice to look at and nice to sit in.
+The Audi A4 is gifted with an interior that’s both nice to look at and nice to sit in.
 Digital Trends drove it and walked away impressed by the quality of the materials used inside.

 Why should you buy this: It’s a fun car that also sips fuel.